10 BENEFITS FROM EXERCISE ON THE HARD DAYS

 I remember the fog that crept over my brain after my late husband passed away.
 The widowed community calls this Widow Brain, and it is a very real issue.
 I just could not think – let alone deal with the fine details of business and life.
 I learned very quickly that for a few hours AFTER my workout my brain would clear.
 I found that thinking became less painful and I was somewhat productive.
 This is an enormous deal to people who are dealing with grief or overwhelming stress.
 Our bodies natural defenses are what make our brain cloudy, and this can often lead to frustration and sadness.
-By clearing the clutter and finding myself productive – even for a short time, my crushing disappointment in who I was post loss started to lesson.
+By clearing the clutter and finding myself productive – even for a short time, my crushing disappointment in who I was post-loss started to lessen.
 I realized I was dealing with a lot and gave myself the grace to heal.

 #10 – Self Love

 In hard times we have to remember to put ourselves at the top of our priority list.
 You can’t expect to take care of those around you if you don’t take care of yourself.
 I always tell myself that I love my family ENOUGH to put myself first.
 Be kind to you and decide that the very best person you become gives the very best to our world.